MikeBeasterfeld/Shewbot-rails/README.md

 * SECRET_TOKEN - Your secret key for verifying the integrity of signed cookies.
 If you change this key, all old signed cookies will become invalid!
 Make sure the secret is at least 30 characters and all random, no regular words or you'll be exposed to dictionary attacks.
 * TWITTER_CONSUMER_KEY
 * TWITTER_CONSUMER_SECRET
+* LIVE_URL - URL of the live show json

 Other setup notes
 -----------------